bfredl/nvim-miniyank/README.md

 Of course, regardless if `clipboard=unnamed` is set or not, you can always do the correct paste using a "startPut" mapping, or cycling one step back in history when needed.

+# Denite source

+If Denite is installed, the yank history can be displayed using `:Denite miniyank`

 # FAQ

 ## It doesn't work!

 make sure `$XDG_RUNTIME_DIR` is set to a directory that exists.

+## Is python3 required?

+Python is only required for the optional Denite source.
+The rest of the plugin is pure vimscript.

 ## How do I cycle backwards?